JavaScript Mouse Events

 In both cases, the click event never fires.

-dblclick
+dblclick event

 In practice, you rarely use the dblclick event.
-The dblclick event fires when you double click over an element.
+The dblclick event fires when you double-click over an element.

 It takes two click events to cause a dblclick event to fire.
-The dblclick event has four events fired in the following order:
+The dblclick event has four distinct events fired in the following order:

 1. mousedown